t Blood Sorcery

 Walk of Flame

-A typical Blood Sorcery t strike: even though it usually needs a second round to land, ranged aggravated ramage is strong enough to justify its inclusion in some decks.
+A typical Blood Sorcery t strike: even though it usually needs a second round to land, ranged aggravated damage is strong enough to justify its inclusion in some decks.